ProvidenceMod/ProvidenceMod/README.md

 <a name="special_thanks"></a>
 ## Special Thanks
-_Special thanks to **Lance, Zackfox, Faelink Angel, Lythane, Daken000, GildedLily, AmyTheRogue, Keithixix197, and GenesisFuz** for all of the ideas, suggestions, contributions, and support._
+_Special thanks to **Lance, Zackfox, Faelink Angel, Lythane, Keithixix197, Daken000, GildedLily, AmyTheRogue, FloofLeo, and GenesisFuz** for all of the ideas, suggestions, contributions, and support._

 <a name="code_of_conduct"></a>
 ## Contributor Covenant Code of Conduct